• Record high water levels on both Lake Erie and Lake St. Clair

 • Strong sustained winds, as well as thunderstorm related winds and heavy rains, could cause flooding, erosion and shoreline damage

 With such high water levels, shoreline areas are highly vulnerable to shoreline damage, flooding and erosion.
-There are currently low lying shoreline areas in the Lower Thames Valley Conservation Authority jurisdiction that are constantly under water, including some roadways.
+There are currently low lying shoreline areas in the Lower Thames Valley Conservation Authority jurisdiction that are constantly under water.
+There are also roadways in the region that have been closed due to flooding and/or erosion.
 People should try to avoid these areas if possible.

 Sustained winds can lead to water level changes and waves that cause shoreline issues.
 Strong winds out of any direction will have an impact on some area along our local shorelines.
 Wind conditions over the lakes can change quickly and with little warning.
 This is especially true during the summer when thunderstorms are more frequent.
 Onshore winds forecasted above 25 km/hr are likely to start causing problems.
 The areas most frequently impacted include: Lighthouse Cove when winds are out of the north or west; Erie Shore Drive when winds are out of the south (WSW through ESE); the bay side of Erieau when winds are out of the east or north; Shrewsbury when winds are out of the east (NNE through ESE); and Rose Beach Line when winds are out of the east (NNE through S).
 Of course, other shoreline areas are also susceptible.
 The bluff areas on the Lake Erie Shoreline are also at a greater risk of erosion due to the high lake levels, especially when there are onshore winds and waves.